aidenvalentine/ClipNuke-Server-Win-x64/README.md

 ##### Our mission is to provide a set of API endpoints for third-party clip stores.

 For producers and content creators, this project can reduce the amount of copy/pasting by posting any given clip/video to all their distributor's sites.
-We want to use ONE title, description, images, video files, etc. and cross-post it to every platform you sell content on.
+We want to use one title, description, images, video files, etc. and cross-post it to every platform we sell content on.

 For developers, creating a REST API to third-party clip stores provides the foundation to programmatically accessing these platforms.
 An application programming interface (API) is a set of protocols for building software apps.
 It’s important to note from an interface standpoint, an API is software to software – not a UI.